SreeramVipparla/UdaciRacer_Simulator/README.md

 ### Start the Frontend

 First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.

-### API Calls

-To complete the project you must first create the calls to the API.
-These will all be fetch requests, and all information needed to create the request is provided in the instructions.
-The API calls are all at the bottom of the file: `src/client/assets/javascript/index.js`.

-Below are a list of the API endpoints and the shape of the data they return.
-These are all of the endpoints you need to complete the game.
-Consult this information often as you complete the project: